RoseLeighton/HackableDEF/md/tmp.md

 At its current state, BSH5 is a group of 30-40 people, living in 15 households spread over 18 plots.
-The small size of the community was a reason to maintain an informal structure and not organise into a foundation or any other legal form.
+The small size of the community was a reason to maintain an informal structure and not organize into a foundation or any other legal form.
 BSH5 is not a community primarily driven by ICT.
 They rely on their interpersonal relations and make very little use of digital tools.
-They use a mailing list to organise internally and a Wordpress-based website where each one can post under their own name either updates on the construction of their houses or solutions and ideas on particular construction issues.
+They use a mailing list to organize internally and a Wordpress-based website where each one can post under their own name either updates on the construction of their houses or solutions and ideas on particular construction issues.
 There is also a